galio-org/galio/docs/switch.md

 # Switch Component

 The `Switch` component provides a simple, themeable toggle for boolean values.
-It supports palette keys, custom colors, and easy accessibility.
+It supports theme palette keys, custom colors, and accessibility props.

 ## Usage